-Landlords and real estate investors are eligible for several great tax advantages offered by the IRS, however oftentimes we talk to investment property owners who are unaware of some of the benefits available to them.
+Landlords and real estate investors are eligible for several great tax advantages offered by the IRS.
+However, investment property owners are often unaware of some of the benefits available to them.
 In this post, we will cover the top 6 tax deductions for landlords to claim come tax season.

 Every dollar you spend on insuring your investment is deductible.
-You are able to write off casualty insurance and even an umbrella policies tied to your rental property.
-This is a major tax advantage you don’t want to miss out on, as insurance is an unavoidable expense you will always be responsible for.
+You are able to write off casualty insurance, umbrella policies, etc. tied to your rental property.
+This is a major tax advantage you don’t want to miss out on as insurance is an unavoidable expense you will always be responsible for.

 4. Property Management Fees

 If you have a third party property management company handling the operational aspect of your rental property, you can write off all of the expenses you pay to your property management firm when it comes time to file your taxes.
 Leasing fees, property management fees, and any other fees you incur with your property manager can be written off as a business expense.

 3. Travel Expenses